‘STAR WARS: EPISODE IV – A NEW HOPE’

 A long time ago in a galaxy far, far away…

 ‘Star Wars: Episode IV – A New Hope’ was the very first film made in the ‘Star Wars’ movie saga, although chronologically it’s the fourth in the series.
 This is the first film in the original trilogy of ‘Star Wars’ and was released in 1977.
-This was written and directed by ‘Star Wars’ creator, George Lucas.
+This was written and directed by ‘Star Wars’ creator George Lucas.

 I purchased the original ‘Star Wars Trilogy’ DVD box set one evening from Tesco in early 2006.
 This was after I enjoyed watching the prequels trilogy of ‘Star Wars’ with Anakin Skywalker, Obi-Wan Kenobi and the rest.
-I looked forward to seeing the original ‘Star Wars’ films made before I was born.
+I looked forward to seeing the original ‘Star Wars’ films that were made before I was born.

 It would be a lie to say I never saw the first ‘Star Wars’ movie before the prequels, but I actually did.
 Well to be accurate, I saw the first two thirds of ‘A New Hope’ when I was a kid at school and we saw it in class.
 I enjoyed what I saw of ‘A New Hope’, but it would take me years to watch the film in full.

-The first ‘Star Wars’ movie was a groundbreaking success back in 1977.
+The first ‘Star Wars’ movie was a ground-breaking success back in 1977.
 For its special effects; outer-space sequences and creature/monster effects, this movie became a landmark in cinematic history.
 It would precede many other sci-fi films in following the formula of action-packed space adventure.

 But does that mean ‘A New Hope’ is one of the best rated films of all time?
 Well, it’s certainly better than the prequel movies.
-I found as I was watching ‘A New Hope’ that there was less CGI to contend with and that the story was pretty straight-forward compared to what was in those prequel movies.
+I found as I was watching ‘A New Hope’ that there was less CGI to contend with and that the story was pretty straight-forward compared to what was in the prequel movies.